Back to Blog List

 Method 2: Install Apps to Extend Checkout Functionality

-[Applicable for Shopify Plus merchants only]
+[Applicable for all Shopify plans]

-Shopify gives more flexibility to Shopify Plus merchants by allowing them to install checkout apps.
 These apps can help you add new sections or functionalities to your checkout page.

 A. Install an App from Shopify App Store: